-Table 27: Laughing Bird Caye National Park Management Programme Areas
+Table 25: Laughing Bird Caye National Park Management Programme Areas

-3.5.1 Protected Areas Programme
+3.5.1 Natural Resource Management Programme

-The Protected AreasProgramme focuses on ensuring the maintenance of healthy, functional ecosystems in the face of climate change, through surveillance and enforcement, direct biodiversity management interventions and, where required, through visitor management.
-This Programme comes under the responsibility of the Protected Areas Program Director and rangers (Figure 32), and deals with direct management of the marine environment, surveillance and enforcement, and public use management.
-It is administered under five subprogrammes:
+The Natural Resource Management Programme focuses on ensuring the maintenance of healthy, functional ecosystems in the face of climate change, through surveillance and enforcement, and direct biodiversity management interventions where required.
+This Programme comes under the responsibility of the Protected Areas Manager and rangers, and deals with direct management of the marine environment, surveillance and enforcement.
+It is administered under three sub-programmes:

-- Surveillance and Enforcement
+- Effective Surveillance and Enforcement

-- Public Use Management

-- Infrastructure
+- Impact Mitigation

 - Conservation Target Management

-- Inter-programme communication

-The Surveillance and Enforcement Sub-Programme at Laughing Bird Caye National Park is focused on supporting and upholding the National Park no-take legislation, ensuring that tourism rules and regulations are enforced, in combination with communication, education and public awareness activities, ensure that all visitors to the protected area are familiar with the restrictions.
+The Surveillance and Enforcement sub-programme at Laughing Bird Caye National Park is focused on supporting and upholding the National Park no-take legislation, and to ensure tourism rules and regulations are enforced.
+The rules and regulations of the National Park need to be strictly enforced at all times in combination with communication, education and public awareness activities, to ensure that all visitors to the protected area are familiar with the restrictions.